 Time & Materials: TM contracts

-- Risks compensation.
+- Risks of compensation.
 Any fixed price contract should consider all the risks that may occur during the execution of the project.

 Sometimes customers want an accurate assessment of works of a long-term project to plan their budget.
-Any accurate assessment requires a clear vision of the result of the project and a detailed description of the product: scope of work, documentation, specifications with images of the future product.
+Any realistic assessment requires a clear vision of the result of the project and a detailed description of the product: scope of work, documentation, specifications with images of the future product.